NZAA - Auckland

 to A015

 .
-The CTR/C comprises of three sectors - the North, Instrument and South Sectors.
+The CTR/C comprises of six sectors - the Northwest, North, Northeast, Southwest, Southeast and Instrument Sectors.

 Areas of Responsibility